gregtam/object-detection/README.md

 XML_files: A folder containing the XML files used for haar cascades.

-pedestrian_tracking.py: Given a video, this file uses the Histogram of Oriented Gradients (HoG) method to find a pedestrian and draws a box around it.
+pedestrian_tracking.py: Given a video, this file uses the <a href="https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients">Histogram of Oriented Gradients (HoG)</a> method to find a pedestrian and draws a box around it.
 There are some other subtleties to speed up this process such as searching in a narrower range.

 walking2.mp4: Sample walking video.